ConocoPhillips [COP] – 3 compelling analyses why it’s a less risky Investment

 ConocoPhillips [NYSE:COP]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding ConocoPhillips [COP] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-On average, stock market experts give COP an Buy rating.
-The average 12-month price forecast for this stock is $33.41, with the high estimate being $68.00, the low estimate being $33.00 and the median estimate amounting to $43.00.
-This is compared to its latest closing price of $34.57.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to ConocoPhillips [COP], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+This is compared to its latest closing price of $36.09.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for ConocoPhillips [COP] is sitting at 4.47.
 This is compared to 1 month ago, when its average rating was 4.59.